khaninger/full-state-estimator/README.md

 You'll also need to grab the FindCASADI.cmake file from Casadi, put it in the cmake folder, include it in the CMakeLists.txt, and rename it to Findcasadi.cmake.

 # Starting
-`source urdf/devel/setup.bash`
+We first set up ROS and get the robot model loaded, `source urdf/devel/setup.bash`
 `roscore &`
 `roslaunch ur_description load_ur16e.launch`